AlbertoTalavan/TS_RWbootcamp_2020/Week06/Week06_README.md

 ## Considerations.
 - it is mandatory 3 columns of cards in portrait and landscape (whatever the screensize is) using the first tab bar item, and
-- for the second tab bar item we just have to show 1 card in portrait mode
+- for the second tab bar item we just have to show 1 card in portrait mode.

+## Tech Stack.
+- Storyboards
+- Autolayout
+- UIKit
+- CollectionView (using **flow layout**)

 ## Final Considerations.
 I have used **Flow layout**

 >possible improvements in the future:
-> - do the same project using diffable data source and compositional layout
+> - do the same project using diffable data source and compositional layout.